(718) 859-5392

 A qualified New York manufacturing corporation has $8 million of business income allocable to the city and $15 million of total business income.
 It must calculate alternative tax rates using each amount of income.
 The applicable tax rate is 4.425% because:

-What is the status of New York City’s regulations (formally referred to as rules) for the new Business Corporation tax ?
+What is the status of New York City’s regulations (formally referred to as rules) for the new Business Corporation taxes ?

 For the exceptions to the underpayment of estimated tax penalty, how does a Subchapter 3-A taxpayer determine if it is a large corporation?